 How Does the Process Work?

 BAYS Division Directors monitor the competitive results in their assigned sections.
 After the third week of competition, they begin to review the results to determine if there are any teams that may have been seriously misplaced.
 If any teams are identified, the Division Director examines the sections above and below that team’s section to determine if there are any obvious swap partners.
 In most cases, swaps are initiated by BAYS.
-However, a town organization’s President or Travel Director may also contact the Division Director or appropriate BAYS Vice President to request that a team be moved.
+However, a town organization’s President, Registrar, or Travel Director may also contact the Division Director or appropriate BAYS Vice President to request that a team be moved.

 Swaps are kept as simple as possible.
 Most involve two or three teams swapping sections to improve overall competitiveness.
 All swaps must be approved by the appropriate BAYS Director acting as a Swap Administrator.

 The following BAYS Directors approve and implement the swaps in the listed areas.
 If you need to contact them directly, you can reach them through the BOD page

 - Director Grades 10 & 12 All Divsions: William Lee